Nimrod007/LittleBits-CloudBit-PHP-API-Wrapper/README.md

 # LittleBits-CoudBit-PHP-Wrapper
 a Simple PHP wrapper for your cloudBit.

-Sending commands to your cloudBit made easy with PHP function
+Sending commands to your cloudBit made easy with PHP function & intergration with Yahoo Weather API

 Usage :
 ```php